-Father Paul, who was absolutely key, right from the start, to introducing us to lots of people and inspiring many projects.
+Father Paul was absolutely key, right from the start, to introducing us to lots of people and inspiring many projects.
 Les Amis would not exist without his help and guidance.

-Father Charles, who was right there at the very beginning in 2007.
-Without his help in the diocese of Koupéla, many of our projects would not have got off the ground.
-He is now in Ouagadougou but continues to be the main channel by which many of our funds are sent and distributed.
+He was also there right at the very beginning in 2007.
+Without his help many of our projects would not have got off the ground.
+He is still the main channel by which many of our funds are sent and distributed.

-Brother Albert, who is a missionary Franciscan Capuchin friar who, with other missionary Franciscan friars, lives and works in the suburbs of Ouagadougou.
-He works alongside Pélagie to run our Yoann Foundation.
-He is one of a number of friars who have led and taken responsibility for the running of the Yoann Foundation.
+Brother Albert is a missionary Franciscan Capuchin friar who, with other missionary Franciscan friars, lives and works in the suburbs of Ouagadougou.
+He works alongside Pélagie to run our Yoann Foundation and is one of a number of friars who have led and taken responsibility for the running of the Yoann Foundation.

-Father Lambert, who helps us to reach out to individuals and small groups of people.
+Father Lambert helps us to reach out to individuals and small groups of people.
 Father Lambert takes amazingly good care of Gillie when she is in Burkina Faso, and is a great source of guidance and help to us.

 Father Jacob is the parish priest in Gounghin where we are involved with the nursery and primary schools, and the St Monique Home for orphaned secondary school girls.

-Father Pascal, who helps us to reach out to those girls who have left the St Monique Home in Gounghin and who have gone on to further education in Ouagadougou and Koudougou.
+Father Pascal helps us to reach out to those girls who have left the St Monique Home in Gounghin and who have gone on to further education in Ouagadougou and Koudougou.

-Sister Francoise, who looks after the girls of the Baskouré refuge with great dedication.
+Sister Francoise looks after the girls of the Baskouré refuge with great dedication.

-Father Gérard, who is based in Koupéla and runs the local branch of OCADES to which we make regular contributions.
+Father Gérard is based in Koupéla and runs the local branch of OCADES to which we make regular contributions.
 OCADES gives girls and young women training in skills to enable their self-sufficiency.

-Father Vincent, who is the secretary to the Bishop of Tenkodogo and whom we have known since he was a young seminarian.
+Father Vincent, whom we have known since he was a young seminarian, is now the secretary to the Bishop of Tenkodogo.
 He helps us to reach out to disadvantaged girls of the Tenkodogo diocese.

-Sister Angèle, who oversees the St Joseph’s Training Centre in Fada where we support a number of girls in their training.
+Sister Angèle oversees the St Joseph’s Training Centre in Fada where we support a number of girls in their training.